seerasasikumar/Netflix-Data-Analysis/README.md

 - Build a Netflix Recommendation System using Machine Learning.
 - Perform Sentiment Analysis on movie descriptions.
 - Create an Executive Dashboard with advanced Power BI visuals.
-- Develop a real-time Netflix analytics dashboard using streaming data.

 ---